griga23/shoe-store/lab2.md

 FROM shoe_orders
 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
-NOTE: Check timestamp when were the orders generated.
-This is important for join operation we will do next.
+NOTE: Check the timestamps when the orders were generated.
+This is important for the join operations we will do next.

 ### 3. Understand Joins
-Now, we can look at different types of joins available.
+Now, we can look at the different types of joins available.
-We will join order records and customer records.
+We will join `order` records and `customer` records.

-Join orders with non-keyed customer records (Regular Join)
+Join orders with non-keyed customer records (Regular Join):
 ```
 SELECT order_id, shoe_orders.`$rowtime`, first_name, last_name
 FROM shoe_orders